 Masters are nonphysical beings and have been with you through every lifetime, guiding your soul on its journey.

 Teachers are, as you would imagine them, are your teachers through your lifetimes.
-This can include famous figures such as Gandhi and Mother Teresa.
+This can include famous figures.

 Loved Ones are your soul family, not just your blood family, through every lifetime.

 Though the Lords of the Records and the Akashic Masters are nonphysical beings, some of the Teachers and all of the Loved Ones have existed as humans on earth.